contaware/git-docs-notes/README.md

   - If `<branchname>` is not provided, then it is read from the current branch's [upstream tracking configurations](#branch).
   - This operation works by going to the common ancestor of the two branches, getting the diffs introduced by each commit of the current branch, saving those diffs to temporary files, resetting the current branch on the tip of the given branch, and finally applying each change in turn.
-  - Each commit from the current branch gets a new commit hash.
+  - At each commit rewrite step, Git checks for merge conflicts.
+When there are conflicts, review the annotated files, `git add` them and continue with `git rebase --continue`.

 - Interrupt a rebase process and try to reconstruct the pre-rebase state:

   ```
   git rebase --abort
   ```

-At each commit rewrite step, Git checks for merge conflicts.
-When there are conflicts, review the annotated files, `git add` them and continue with `git rebase --continue`.

 ![Git Rebase](figures/git-rebase.svg)